joedolson/my-calendar/src/readme.txt

 * Bug fix: Event post should not change post date on update
 * Bug fix: All day events should export correctly to Outlook & Apple Calendar
 * Bug fix: Location control accordion was not accessible.
+* Bug fix: Term ID was not set in category manager if term already existed.

 * Add: several new filters
 * Add: notice to alert users if their calendar configured for remote event source.